How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 Who provides it and why it exists

-Service Nova Scotia administers the Seniors Care Grant on behalf of the Government of Nova Scotia.
-The program began in 2021 as part of the province’s strategy to support its aging population.
-According to Barbara Adams, Minister of Seniors and Long-Term Care, “The Seniors Care Grant program has helped tens of thousands of seniors with the supports they need while giving them the peace of mind they deserve”.
-Since launching, the program has distributed more than 97,200 grants, demonstrating both widespread need and program effectiveness.
+Service Nova Scotia administers the grant on behalf of the Government of Nova Scotia.
+The program began in 2021 as part of the province's strategy to support its aging population.
+Since launch, it has distributed more than 97,200 grants.
+This reflects both a significant need and the program's reach.

 How it supports aging in place

-- Health and wellness: Physiotherapy, mental health support, and foot care
+- Health and wellness: physiotherapy, mental health support, and foot care

 Age and residency requirements